antmicro/audio-latency-tester/doc/source/usage.md

 # Usage

-In order to use these scripts, you need a microcontroller flashed with images from [`flashing hardware`](./installation.md#flashing-hardware) section.
+In order to use these scripts, you need a microcontroller flashed with firmware from [`flashing hardware`](./installation.md#flashing-hardware) section.

 The scripts require libusb, Python3, PyUSB, and sufficient access rights to the connected USB devices.

 ## Hardware preparation

 Before proceeding further, it is nessesary to connect the [microphone board](https://github.com/antmicro/pdm-microphone-board) to the [audio latency tester board](https://github.com/antmicro/audio-latency-tester-board).
 The microphone board is a small footprint carrier board for a PDM microphone.
-Two of these boards can be joined for a stereo configuration (after configuring two microphone boards for a left and right channel)
+Two of these boards can be joined for a stereo setup (after configuring two microphone boards for a left and right channel respectively).
-* To select the microphone board's channel populate the resistor in one of two orientations.
+* To select the microphone board's channel populate the resistor in one of two orientations:

 :::{figure-md}
 ![](img/microphone-channel-selection.png)